What is a "certified" OG instructor?

 What is a "Staff Specialist"?

-At OG Reading Specialists, a Staff Specialist is a highly trained instructor with thousands of hours of experience with a large variety of students.
+At OG Reading Specialists, a Staff Specialist is a highly-trained Orton-Gillingham instructor with extensive experience with a wide variety of students.

 What sort of training should a qualified practitioner have?

 It’s critical that a teacher's training includes not just theory and coursework, but practice working with students under the direct supervision of a highly qualified trainer.

 There are many excellent training programs available.
 If the program is led by a Fellow of The Academy of Orton Gillingham Practitioners and Educators (AOGPE) or is accredited by The International Multi-sensory Structured Language Education Council (IMSLEC), it has been through a rigorous evaluation process and must adhere to high standards to maintain its accreditation.
 It will require trainees to have a certain number of coursework and practicum hours and that course instructors be highly qualified.

 When evaluating a potential practitioner, look at the following: